SonnyBurnett/codechallenge/README.md

 ## Running the notebooks

-The notebooks contain a directed step to step explaining the how the problem is solved, executes the solution and even loads the python file to show it.
+The notebooks contain a directed step to step explaining the how the problem is solved, executes the solution and even loads the python file to show it in GitHub.
+Here below the relative links have been added.

 ### Current problems notebooks

 You can use the direct link to jump to the Jupyler Notebook, no local installation is needed on GitHub.

 ####Beginner problems:
-1. .[notebooks\Project Euler Problem 1.ipymb]
+1. .[Project Euler Problem 1 notebook](notebooks\Project Euler Problem 1.ipymb): 'notebooks\Project Euler Problem 1.ipymb'
     is for guiding you through the solution for the first project Euler assignment.

 ####Expert problems:
-12. [notebooks\Project Euler Problem 2.ipymb]
+12. [Project Euler Problem 12 notebook](notebooks\Project Euler Problem 12.ipymb: 'notebooks\Project Euler Problem 12.ipymb'
     is for guiding you through the solution for the twelfth project Euler assignment.

 ## Deployment